CoPokBl/SnekButItEatRam/README.md

 # Snek But It Eat Ram
+WARNING: This will take up 1GB of RAM everytime you die, use at your own risk!

 ## Wtf is this
 This snake game but when you die it takes 1 gb of RAM